subtra3t/subtra3t/README.md

 3. C#
 4. Rust (Still Learning)
 5. Swift (not UIkit or SwiftUI)
-6. C (Still Learning
+6. C (Still Learning)

 ### If you want to contact me...

-Drop an email at [mailto:subta3t.dev@gmail.com](subta3t.dev@gmail.com).
+Drop an email at [subtra3t.dev@gmail.com](mailto:subtra3t.dev@gmail.com).
 On weekdays, I should be able to talk with you just fine.
 But on *weekends*, ...

 ### My Github Stats: